 The file size varies depending on the resolution you are recording at and the frame rate used.

-In this example you will typically hit a file size of 4GB around the 15-17 minute mark.
+In this example, you’ll typically hit a file size of 4GB around the 15-17 minute mark.
 When this happens the video will cut off.

 To fix this issue you can increase your recording time by reducing the frame rate or reducing the resolution used.

-Both of these things reduce the file size so this should increase your recording time limit closer to the 29 minutes 59 seconds when recording in HD or Full HD.
+Both of these things reduce the file size so this should get you closer to the recording time limit of 29 minutes 59 seconds when recording in HD or Full HD.

 3. Memory Card Becomes Full